SteveLauC/Notes/database/Database_System_Concepts/Ch24_Advanced_Indexing_Techniques.md

       1. This bucket's local depth is greater than or equal to 2
       2. This bucket's sibling bucket exists

-         > Sibling buckets have the same local depth but they differ in their last
+         > Sibling buckets have the same local depth but differ in their last
          > bit, and the directory entries for siblings are always consecutive.

       3. The items of this bucket and its sibling can fit into one bucket

          > In real life, we won't merge two sibling buckets unless they are
-         > less than full, or they will probably get a split in the next insert.
+         > less than full, or they will probably get a split in the next
+         > insertion.

       Then we can coalesce it and its sibling by:

-      1. Appending the `(key, value)` of the bucket at the back to the bucket at the front, remove the bucket at the back.
+      1. Append the `(key, value)` of the bucket at the back to the bucket at the front, remove **the bucket at the back**.

-         > They are in an array, removing the last one is more lightweight.
+         > In my impl, they are in an array, removing the last one is more
+         > lightweight.
+         >
+         > And directory entries store the index of its bucket,
+         > remove a bucket would invalidate these indexes.
+Using real pointers
+         > won't suffer from this.

       2. Update the directory entry pointing to the back bucket to the front one.
       3. Decrease the bucket at the front's local depth by 1
+      4. Update the invalid directory entries

       ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-07-27%2010-47-43.png)

    4. Cut the directory entry in half

       > This operation is expensible!!!
-You may not want to do this.
+You may only want to do this when a big
+      > amount of items have been removed from the map.

       After the coalescence, if all the bucket has the local depth that is `global depth - 1`, then every two directory entries should point